mikepthomas/projects/_posts/printer-filament.md

 ### eSun ABS+ (Grey)

-This filament will be used to print the roof of the [Sanctuary Hills House](sanctuary-hills).
+This filament will be used to print the roof of the [Sanctuary Hills House][Sanctuary Hills].

 |                             Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                         | Purchased From                                           | Avg Cost | KGs Purchased | Notes                                                                       |
 | :-----------------------------------------------------------: | ----------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | -------- | ------------- | --------------------------------------------------------------------------- |